Recent Advances in Optimal Transport for Machine Learning: Transfer Learning

 second, the objective function includes a classification loss $\mathcal{R}_{P_{S}}$, and the \gls{ot} loss, that is,

 which is jointly minimized w.r.t. $\gamma \in \mathbb{R}^{n_{S} \times n_{T}}$, $\theta$ and $\xi$. \cite{damodaran2018deepjdot} proposes minimizing $\mathcal{L}_{\text{JDOT}}$ jointly w.r.t. $\theta$ and $\xi$, using mini-batches (see section~\ref{sec:minibatch_ot}).
-Nonetheless, the authors noted that one needed large mini-batches for a stable training.
-To circumvent this issue~\cite{fatras2021unbalanced} proposed using \emph{unbalanced \gls{ot}}, allowing for smaller batch sizes and improved performance.
+Nonetheless, the authors noted that one needs large mini-batches for a stable training.
+To circumvent this issue~\cite{fatras2021unbalanced} proposed using \emph{unbalanced \gls{ot}} (see sec.~\ref{sec:ot_ext}), allowing for smaller batch sizes and improved performance.